basokant/chip-8-emulator/README.md

 SDL_LIB_DIR := <your_path_here>
 ```

 Using a UNIX environment, run `make` in the root directory to build the executable.
-Then, run `./chip8` to run the hard-coded test ROM.
+Then, run `./chip8 <path_to_rom_file>` to run a specified .ch8 file.

 * run `make clean` to clean up the intermediate build files in the build directory `build/`.